apollographql/apollo-client/docs/source/development-testing/static-typing.md

 });
 ```

 Since we have typed the response shape, the props shape, and the shape of what will be passed to the client, we can prevent errors in multiple places.
-Our options and props function within the `graphql` wrapper are now type safe, our rendered component is protected, and our tree of components have their required props enforced.
+Our options and props functions within the `graphql` wrapper are now type safe, our rendered component is protected, and our tree of components have their required props enforced.

 ```ts
 export const withCharacter = graphql<InputProps, Response, Variables, Props>(HERO_QUERY, {